 What’s a day in Florence without gelato?

-With all the classic flavors you love, plus originals like gorgonzola and walnuts or Mexican chocolate, Gelateria dei Neri is my favorite spot for a little gelato pick-me-up on a hot afternoon!
+With all the classic flavors you love, plus originals like gorgonzola and walnuts or Mexican chocolate, Gelateria dei Neri is my gelateria in the city center.
 You’ll love it too.

 Explore the City on Foot